 However, let me know if we want to reinstate emails for items generated by the External Group Blogs RSS plugin.
 If that is the case, I'll need to look into the plain-text encoding problem for this plugin some more.

-#4 Updated by Matt Gold about 5 years ago
+#4 Updated by Matt Gold almost 7 years ago

 Thanks, Ray.
 I guess the issue here is whether we think group admins who add RSS feeds do so because they want members to receive such email notifications or whether they expect to see them as part of the group interface on the web only.